mhpixxio/grpcbenchmarking/readme.txt

   -loops int
         number of repeated messages for small data before time measurement and taking average.
 Gives a more accurate result (default 10)
   -amount_smalldata int
-        amount of small-data-messages for sending a lot of small messages simultaniously or after one another (default 100) -only_size_measurement
+        amount of small-data-messages for sending a lot of small messages simultaneously or after one another (default 100) -only_size_measurement
         if true, skips the time measurements (default false) -random_data_measurement